Raelr/Scrapyard-Cpp/README.md

 > bin/Debug-macosx-x86_64/Sandbox

 Now all we need to do is run the project.
-To do this you can either navigate to the directory and clickon the application, or run the project from the terminal using the command:
+To do this you can either navigate to the directory and click on the application, or run the project from the terminal using the command:

 ```bash
 $ ./<EXECUTABLE_DIRECTORY>/Sandbox